 We hope that you will find your experience at Deakin to be enjoyable and rewarding.
 If something does go wrong, please tell us!
 We will do our best to address the problem and to improve the services we provide.

 2. Ask for assistance.
-You may wish to talk to one of the following people:
+You may wish to talk to one of the following people (as appropriate):

-3. Allegations of discrimination, sexual harassment, bullying or victimisation should be discussed with a Harassment and Discrimination Contact Officer (firstname.lastname@example.org), or with the relevant Head of School or senior manager.
+3. Allegations of discrimination, sexual harassment, victimisation (185 KB), or of bullying (including cyber-bullying) should be discussed with a Harassment and Discrimination Contact Officer, or the Head of School or senior manager.

 4. Discuss your concern directly with the person or area causing the concern, if you feel you can.
 Sometimes explaining your perspective or providing constructive feedback is all that is needed.
 Alternatively, the Head of School or senior manager may be able to help you resolve the matter informally.